Meet Our Faculty

 As a music director, he worked on commercial films such as Bloody Shake and Sadness August, with Bloody Shake earning official selections at prestigious festivals, including the Bucheon International Fantastic Film Festival, the England Filmstock Film Festival, and the Netherlands Film Festival.

-distance learning system.
+Currently, Dr. Kim serves as IT Director and Professor at the California Arts University, managing the distance learning system.
 He is also a music and arts columnist for the Hanmi News Channel and actively participates in the Southern California Korean Church Music Association’s Creative Hymn Festival, where he regularly presents choral works.

 Dr. Kim is dedicated to bridging the worlds of music, technology, and education, ensuring that his influence extends across a wide range of artistic disciplines.
 Whether through composing original pieces, directing music for films, or shaping future leaders in the arts, his contributions resonate deeply within both the academic and creative communities.
 His ongoing work with various cultural and artistic organizations highlights his dedication to the global growth of music, particularly in the realm of contemporary Christian music and beyond.